A wild claim – by Mary Boyce? – “Anahita, as the Immaculate Virgin Mother of the Lord Mithra”

 Mithras was, in fact, born from a rock – petra genetrix, as it says on monuments.
 Amusingly the website even showed a picture of Mithras being born… from a rock.
 This is an unintelligent website pushing a fantasy, and deserves no consideration.

-What concerned my correspondent was the claim that this came from Mary Boyce, the leading scholar of Zoroastrianism, published in an unspecified source in 1983.
+What concerned my correspondent was the claim on the website that this information came from Mary Boyce, the leading scholar of Zoroastrianism, published in an unspecified source in 1983.

-The link given is to a PDF written by a certain Frank Zindler, containing emails that he wrote, without response, at Dr Bart Ehrman.
+The website gave a link, which is to a PDF written by a certain Frank Zindler, containing emails that he wrote, without response, at Dr Bart Ehrman.
 The latter must receive a great quantity of crank emails.
 Indeed Mr Z. appears to be part of the lunatic fringe of US atheism.
 In the PDF we find this:

 There is a popular, English-language women’s Web-site called www.irandokht.com.
 On it I found an article by a certain Manouchehr Saadat Noury, PhD, titled “First Iranian goddess of productivity and values,” dealing with the ancient Iranian goddess Anahita.
 After showing a picture of the great Temple of Anahita at Kangavar, the article says that